NACE Logo NACE Center Logo

 • Inquire about differences between rotations—If your organization has a rotational program for its interns, ask about the individual aspects of each, such as the work assignments, supervision, and culture in each department.

 • Ensure questions are specific—To obtain useful data, make sure your questions are specific, when appropriate.
-For example, if your organization provides housing for its interns, rather than asking “Was the housing adequate?” ask if the apartment unit was the right size, if the location felt safe, and if the intern had a positive experience with the housing management company.
-Allow the intern space on the survey to explain his or her response.
+For example, if your organization provides housing for its interns, rather than asking "Was the housing adequate?," ask if the apartment unit was the right size, if the location felt safe, and if the intern had a positive experience with the housing management company (as three separate questions—not one!).

 • Use scales and rating systems—When asking interns to rate an experience or area, use a scale with a number assigned to the options to obtain an average that can be assessed against the ratings of other years.
 For example, a Likert scale where 1=Very poor, 2=Poor, 3=Fair, 4=Good, 5=Very good provides useful data.